 - Old or expired job posts may be featured on the site.

 - The site is not secure as it has an "http" address.

 We were unable to find any online reviews of Juju.

 Juju vs. Indeed:

 Indeed is one of the largest online job boards, and employers can post directly to Indeed.
 Juju, on the other hand, aggregates jobs from other sites so no direct posting takes place.
-Job post sponsoring works similarly on both sites, with employers only paying per click instead of per post.
+Job post sponsoring works similarly on both sites, with employers only paying per click or per application, instead of per post.
 Employers can also set budgets on both sites.

 Juju vs. LinkedIn:

 LinkedIn is not strictly a job board, but employers can post their vacancies on the site for free.
 This is a direct way to make followers aware of a job opening.
 Juju, however, only aggregates job posts from other sites.
 Both websites allow employers to set budgets for advertising.

 Juju vs. Monster: